Jean-Étienne Liotard: Life

 Many travellers had themselves painted by Liotard in exotic Eastern dress on their return, as did many who had never left Europe, including Madame de Pompadour.
-Byron's poetry was highly influential in introducing Europe to the heady cocktail of Romanticism in exotic Oriental settings which was later to dominate 19th century Oriental art.

 He went to Vienna in 1742 to paint the portraits of the Imperial family.
 In 1745 his genre portrait The Chocolate Girl was acquired by the Venice-based art dealer Francesco Algarotti for the Dresden pastel cabinet.

 Still under distinguished patronage he returned to Paris.
 In 1753 he visited England, where he painted Princess Augusta of Saxe-Gotha, the Princess of Wales.
 He travelled to the Dutch Republic in 1756, where, in the following year, he married Marie Fargues.
 She also came from a Huguenot family, and wanted him to shave off his beard.

 In 1762 he painted portraits in Vienna, including Marie Antoinette; in 1770 in Paris.
 Another visit to England followed in 1772, and in the next two years his name figures among the Royal Academy exhibitors.
 He was an expert collector of paintings by the old masters.
 Many of the masterpieces he had acquired were sold by him at high prices on his second visit to England.
 He returned to his native town in 1776.
 In 1781 Liotard published his Traité des principes et des règles de la peinture.
 In final part of his career he painted still lifes and landscapes.
 He died in Geneva in 1789.